lowjunen/msl_dev/notes/px4_direct_controller.md

 Notes
 -----
 Since mc_dir_control is currently 'developmental', I didn't bother with writing up a custom boot sequence for it in the Firmware repo.
 It instead piggybacks the default multicopter boot.
 I use a script in the sdcard to stop mc_rate_control and start mc_dir_control in its place.
+The sdcard file is stored in this folder for reference.